 On March 3, 2020 I found myself in the emergency room for constipation.
 I was admitted to the hospital because they couldn't figure out why I was unable to go to the bathroom.
-After 5 days of agonizing pain, I was finally taken in for emergency surgery to find out that I had an extremely large tumor in my abdomen that had ruptured.
+After 5 days of agonizing pain, I was finally taken in for emergency surgery to find out that I had an extremely large tumor in my abdomen that had ruptured my bowels.

 Unfortunately I'm not out of the woods yet.
 After sending the tumor to pathology, I have been diagnosed with stage 4 colon cancer.
 During surgery they also removed 19 lymph nodes and 6 were malignant.
 The PET scan has indicated that there is still a malignant lymph node in my abdomen.